parse-community/docs/_includes/js/users.md

 ```
 *   It´s important to reamember that this function is not gonna work if `Parse.secret` is not setted.
+*   Also you need to remember that this works only in browser.

 With this your record in the Local Storage looks like a random string and only can be read from `Parse.User.current()`
 You can check if this feature is anable with the function `Parse.isEncryptedUserEnabled()`